ApiLogicServer/Docs/docs/Project-Env.md

 ## `venv_setup` - shortcut setup procedures

 Ss of release 5.02.10, projects are created with a `venv_setup` directory which may be helpful in establishing and verifying your Python environment.
-For more information, see the [Trouble Shooting Guide](Troubleshooting.md#ide-issues).
+For more information, see the [Trouble Shooting Guide](Troubleshooting.md#ide-issues){:target="_blank" rel="noopener"}.

 &nbsp;